nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    .. group-tab:: Linux

-      Open a terminal window in the ``ncs`` folder and enter the following commands:
+      Enter the following command in a terminal window in the :file:`ncs` folder:

         .. parsed-literal::
            :class: highlight